aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/create/_index.md

 weight: 10
 ---

-This REST API allows you to create a new Word Document.
-The document is created with a format that is recognized from file extensions.
+This REST API creates a new `Document` with a format, specified by file extension.

 The supported formats are:

 |Format|Extension|Description|
 | :- | :- | :- |